nvdungx/nvdungx.github.io/_posts/2021-12-17-unified-diagnostic-protocol-overview.md

 </figure>

 ## 2. Diagnostic OSI model
   UDS protocol standard specifications are defined by International Organization for Standardization(ISO) in ISO 14229.
-There are 8 parts but this introduction we only focus on PART 1:APPLICATION LAYER and PART 2: SESSION LAYER SERVICES for UDS application, the remaining is specific for different type of transmission medium(i.e. Can, Ethernet, Flexray,...).
+There are 8 parts but in this introduction we only focus on PART 1:APPLICATION LAYER and PART 2: SESSION LAYER SERVICES for UDS application, the remaining is specific for different type of transmission medium(i.e. CAN, Ethernet, Flexray,...).
 * **ISO 14229-1:** specifies data link independent requirements of **diagnostic services**, which allow a diagnostic tester (client) to control diagnostic functions in an on-vehicle electronic control unit (ECU, server) such as an electronic fuel injection, automatic gearbox, anti-lock braking system, etc. connected to a serial data link embedded in a road vehicle.
 * **ISO 14229-2:** specifies **common session layer** services and requirements to **provide independence** between unified diagnostic services (ISO 14229-1) and all **transport protocols and network layer services** (e.g. ISO 13400-2 DoIP, ISO 15765-2 DoCAN, ISO 10681-2 communication on FlexRay, ISO 14230-2 DoK-Line, and ISO 20794-3 CXPI).
 * **ISO 14229-3:** specifies the implementation of a common set of unified diagnostic services (UDS) on controller area networks (CAN) in road vehicles (UDSonCAN).